 Government Expenditure: This is the amount that is paid out by the government, and it takes into account all of the organization's recurring costs that are connected to the purchase of goods and services (including compensation of employees).
 Also accounted for are the vast majority of the costs associated with national defence and security; however, the expenditures made by the government on military activities that are not considered to be part of capital formation are not accounted for.
-Data are in constant 2015 US\$.
+Data are in constant 2015 billion US\$, for normalisation the log of Government Expenditure was used.